Samsung/TizenRT/docs/HowToSupportTizenRtProtectedBuild.md

 ## Changes in the download method
 - Different chipsets have different configs, scripts or different GUI based tools for download purposes.
 - In protected build, two binaries (kernel and user) need to be downloaded.
 So, the download process should be modified to accomodate this.
-- The download process should ensure that the user binary is flashed at the address given by  CONFIG_TINYARA_USERSPACE defined in 'defconfig' file.
+- The download process should ensure that the user binary is flashed in the "app" partition given by CONFIG_FLASH_PART_NAME defined in 'defconfig' file.